tinykite/moonwatching/README.md

 # Hello!

 🚧 This service is still an in-progress experiment with SvelteKit 1.0.
-Please expect design and code flaws 🚧
+Please expect lots of design and code flaws 🚧

 Welcome to Moon Watching, a website that visualizes the current moon phase and lets folks sign up for email updates on the New and Full Moon.